-- users confuse them for the product page and struggle to understand the site’s hierarchy
+- Users confuse them for the product page and struggle to understand the site’s navigation.

 - Avoid Quick Views altogether